-which is equivalent to the smallest of the so-called partially ordered connectives.
-By results of \cite{BlaGur1986}, it follows that this tree is NL-complete, a possibility that, so far, we have not individuated among positive initial trees.
+which is equivalent to the smallest of the so-called \emph{narrow Henkin quantifiers}.
+From the results of \cite{BlaGur1986}, it follows that this tree is NL-complete, a possibility that, so far, we have not individuated among regular tree prefixes.

-A fourth direction of work might be the analysis of logics similar to $IF$, such as the system $IF^*$, which also allows slashed connectives, or Dependence-friendly logic, or their extensions via generalized quantifiers (see \cite{Eng2012}).
-We also hope that the understanding of fragments of $IF$ logic might be of help in the undestanding of other logics that cover NP, and that are structurally very different.
-One example is given by the logics of imperfect information based on atoms; for these, an approach based on prefixes has perhaps little meaning, since their higher-order expressive power is in part generated at the level of atomic formulas.
-The other main example is, of course, existential second-order logic; in particular, its functional version, for which a prefix approach only yields a trivializing dichotomy.
+A third direction of work might be the analysis of quantifier and tree prefixes of logics similar to $IF$, such as the system $IF^*$ (see e.g. \cite{CaiDecJan2009}), which also allows slashed connectives, or Dependence-friendly logic (\cite{Vaa2007}), or their extensions via generalized quantifiers (see \cite{Eng2012}, \cite{Sev2014}).
+We also hope that the understanding of fragments of $IF$ logic might be of help for the analysis of other logics that cover NP, and that are structurally very different.
+One example is given by the logics of imperfect information based on atoms, such as Dependence logic (\cite{Vaa2007}), Independence logic (\cite{GraVaa2013}) or Inclusion logic (\cite{Gal2013}), whose higher-order expressive power is in part generated at the level of quantifier-free formulas.
+The other main example is existential second-order logic; in particular, its functional version, for which a prefix approach only yields a not too interesting dichotomy.